ScottLogic/Technology-Carbon-Standard/pages/roles/architecture/architecture_nfrs.md

 {% include categoryItem.html item="CatDEndUserDevices" id="EndUserDevices" noLink=true %}
 NFRs for devices are one of the easier things to set and test because you can obtain real representative hardware to do measurements.
 Possible NFRs are:
-- **Single page view uses < X kWh:** Promote pages that don't use unneccessary energy.
+- **Single page view uses < X kWh:** Promote pages that don't use unnecessary energy.
 - **No energy usage when user not on page:** Ensure that no energy is used when the user is not on a webpage.
 Note: modern browsers will help enforce this anyway.